 Both the capital and cultural heart of the Netherlands, Amsterdam is famed for a rich architectural and artistic pedigree, the canals that see it named “the Venice of the North”, and a frivolity that engages 14-15 million tourists a year.
 There are more than 1,500 bridges in the city and a smorgasbord of opportunities to party, play, enrich yourself culturally, learn the history and simply enjoy the charms of a city with real European character.
 It’s easy to get lost and fall in love with Amsterdam.
-This guide will help prevent the former and ensure the latter.
+This guide will help prevent the former and ensure the latter, whether you have a week or just one day to spend in Amsterdam or if you are even just in Amsterdam on a layover.

 By far the most common route into the city is landing by plane.
 Schiphol is the main airport; Eindhoven and Rotterdam airports can prove cheaper, and the NS Dutch Railways System is very well organized, but the easiest way to get in is by taking a taxi from Amsterdam airport to city centre, which takes 25-45 minutes depending on the traffic for little more than €50.